Deployment

 To deploy from GitHub Actions, you can use the wrangler action.

-In your project, create a .github/workflows/deploy.yml
+In your project, create a .github/workflows/deploy.yml file:

 name: Deploy